backprop-ai/backprop/docs/source/Utils.rst

     model.description = "Some description about what the model can do" model.tasks = ["text-classification"]

-See the full reference in :ref:`kiri-utils`.
+See the full reference in :ref:`backprop-utils`.

 Save
 ----

-.. automodule:: kiri.utils.save
+.. automodule:: backprop.utils.save
    :members:
    :undoc-members:
    :show-inheritance: